 The Ministry of Oman presented their first National Pavilion at the prestigious La Biennale di Venezia in Venice, Italy, and we invited the entire city to fall in love with Oman with eye-catching advertising at Venice’s most popular destinations and attractions

 The Oman Ministry of Tourism and Heritage together with the Ministry of Culture were presenting their first National Pavilion at the prestigious 59th International Art Exhibition – La Biennale di Venezia in Venice, Italy.

-To capitalize on their debut at ‘the Olympics of the art world’, the Ministry of Oman briefed us to position Oman at a top travel destination and motivate both local and international travelers to Italy to visit the Oman Pavilion, which showcased Oman’s contemporary art movement over the past fifty years.
+To capitalize on their debut at ‘the Olympics of the art world’, the Ministry of Oman briefed us to position Oman as a top travel destination and motivate both local and international travellers to Italy to visit the Oman Pavilion, which showcased Oman’s contemporary art movement over the past fifty years.